Bible Reading – Luke 17:11-19

 No good deed goes unpunished….
 Ugh, they are so ungrateful…..
 He never appreciates anything I do…..
 She never says thank you….There are some people who no matter how much you do for them it’s never enough….
 This is what I get for doing something nice….

-When we feel pulled into another direction let’s be careful; the enemy will show up and seek to destroy good intentions.
+When we feel pulled into another direction be careful; the enemy will show up and seek to destroy good intentions.
 There will be times when we do things for selfish reasons.
-By “helping” we are procrastinating, avoiding other priorities, or seeking recognition.
+By “helping” are we procrastinating, avoiding other priorities, or seeking recognition?
 Don’t do it!
 Be a responsible disciple!!!
 It is what we are called to do.
-If God gave us instructions let’s pray for discernment before veering off from His plan.
+If God gave instructions pray for discernment before veering off from His plan.
 Then we can make sure that God gets the praise He deserves and the person given a hand will see God’s miraculous work.

 Looking at the big picture how long would it take to give praise and thanks to our Father in Heaven and also to the person He used to help us?
 Don’t forget to go back, we may have a blessing waiting for our souls as well.
 Luke 17:19

 © Torrie Slaughter, Torrie Slaughter Photography, and www.ourgivenpurpose.com (Our Given Purpose trademark pending), 2018-2048.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Torrie Slaughter, Torrie Slaughter Photography, and www.ourgivenpurpose.com (Our Given Purpose) with appropriate and specific direction to the original content.